ziongh/miller/README.md

 **Python MCP Server with Rust-Powered Tree-sitter Core**

-Miller is a hybrid Python/Rust code intelligence server that combines the battle-tested tree-sitter parsing from [Julie](https://github.com/yourusername/julie) with Python's superior ML ecosystem for embeddings and semantic search.
+Miller is a hybrid Python/Rust code intelligence server that combines battle-tested tree-sitter parsing (31 languages) with Python's superior ML ecosystem for embeddings and semantic search.

 ## Architecture